 Norman Jayden from Heavy Rain has not a single unequivocally 'good' ending to call his own.
 Instead, most of his epilogues fluctuate between bittersweet and downright depressing.
 His two best endings fall under the former category.
 In 'Resignation', Jayden gives up on the Origami Killer case and resigns from the FBI.
 He states that he needs time to distance himself from the murders and get in touch with 'the real world' again.
 He also gives up the ARI, and it is implied that Jayden is putting effort into overcoming his addictions.
 In 'Case Closed', Jayden saves Shaun Mars and is hailed as a hero by the press, but his overuse of the ARI has caused him to start seeing vivid hallucinations.
 The epilogue has no spoken dialogue by Jayden, and ends with a shot of his surprised expression before fading to black.
 It is not revealed whether or not this condition is permanent.

 It's even worse with the Kamino mission.
-He and the other stormtroppers stop the uprising but having to kill their younger brothers in the process and the Emperor replaces the old cloning template with the useless incompetent stormtroopers of the original trilogy basically making the 501st the last of their kind.
+He and the other stormtroopers stop the uprising, but have to kill their younger brothers in the process, and the Emperor replaces the old cloning template with the useless incompetent stormtroopers of the original trilogy, basically making the 501st the last of their kind.

 Heavy Water Jogger: The good news is Mr. Fluke, owner of the biggest, most dangerous nuclear power plant in the USA and jogger, turned the heavy water back on, saved the plant, and got out of there alive.
 The bad news is the No Name Given disgruntled employee, who started the whole mess in the first place, has escaped, called the police, and pinned the crime on him.
 The police arrest Mr. Fluke.
 Then again, Alternative Character Interpretation seems to suggest that Mr. Fluke may have been a Bad Boss and Villain Protagonist, while the employee may be a Magnificent Bastard who wanted to take down Mr. Fluke.